ouspg/CyberSecurityTesting101/README.md

   * If you are new to some CLI application, read the manual first and later use LLM to generate the commands.
   * If you are new to some technical protocol and intend to use it a lot, read the official introduction and maybe use LLM later.
   * The list goes on.
 You should always know where to find the original information.

+Otherwise, use the official guidelines of the University of Oulu about the [usage of AI](https://www.oulu.fi/en/for-students/studying-university/guidelines-use-artificial-intelligence-education).

 ## License